aryan-rajesh7/aryan-rajesh7/README.md

 * **Architecture:** Built a highly asynchronous FastAPI backend that ingests live TomTom API telemetry and pushes it to a Next.js frontend via persistent WebSockets.
 * **Machine Learning:** Engineered a dual-model pipeline using a PyTorch LSTM for time-series forecasting and an XGBoost regressor for tabular feature importance to predict congestion volatility.
-* **Reasoning Engine:** Implemented a fully stateless Retrieval-Augmented Generation (RAG) pipeline using Google Gemini 2.0 Flash to generate live, human-readable signal timing recommendations based on real-time street conditions.
+* **Reasoning Engine:** Implemented a fully stateless Retrieval-Augmented Generation (RAG) pipeline using Google Gemini Gemma 3 to generate live, human-readable signal timing recommendations based on real-time street conditions.
 * **Performance:** Developed a C++ `pybind11` extension module for high-speed computation and deployed the system across Vercel and Render.

 ### Nexus + Lex3D Suite